MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/add-users/add-users-to-the-portal-1.md

 | Course Administrator | No |
 | Group Administrator | Yes |

-### Steps to add learners via Group
+### Steps to add learners via a Group

 Before you begin, please create a group using the steps mentioned [**in this article**](./../organize-users/create-a-new-group.md).

-1. On the Microsoft Community Training portal, after login [**switch to administrator view**](../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal) and select a specific group under Users tab
+1. On the Community Training portal, after login [**switch to administrator view**](../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal) and select a specific group under Users tab

     ![Steps to add learners via Group](../../media/image%2856%29.png)

-2. Click or tap **Add user** on the group details page to add a user to the group
+1. Select **Add user** on the group details page.

-3. Choose between the following two methods to add users
+1. Choose between the following two methods:
     - **Add Single User** – Use this option to add one user at a time.
-Click or tap Add Single user, enter the phone number and then click or tap **Add** button
+Select **Add Single user**, enter the phone number then select **Add** to confirm.

         ![Add single user one](../../media/Add%20single%20user%20one.png)

-    - **Bulk upload users** – This option is used to add multiple users at once.
-For detailed steps, see how to [**structure the csv file and bulk upload users**](../organize-users/add-multiple-users-to-the-group.md) on the portal
+    - **Bulk upload users** – This option is used to add multiple users in one action.
+For detailed steps, see how to [**structure the csv file and bulk upload users**](../organize-users/add-multiple-users-to-the-group.md).

 > [!IMPORTANT]
-> In case, platform is setup with **Social Account** or **Azure Active Directory** as login identity then you will need to enter email address in the above step.
+> If the platform is setup with the login identity **Social Account** or **Azure Active Directory** then you will need to enter an email address in the above step.